 In 2013 we increased our annual recycling rate to 49 percent, which adds up to a total of 467 tons recycled -- both all-time records for the Minneapolis Convention Center.
 Our initiative in 2014 is to further increase our recycling rate by removing organics from our waste stream.
 Our goal is to recycle 75 percent of all our waste by the year 2015.
 We are doing this by completely rethinking the way waste is handled at the Minneapolis Convention Center.
 In 2014, new recycling bins in the public areas will educate visitors about recycling and the addition of organics collection.
 In the back-of-house, we are currently renovating waste centers to recover all resources in the most efficient manner.

-We have reduced our annual energy usage by 32% over the last 3 years and our current energy goal is an additional 5% by 2015.
+We have reduced our annual energy usage by 8.17% since our benchmark year of 2009.
+It is our goal to reach a 10% deduction by 2015.
 We are accomplishing this goal through retro-commissioning, improved scheduling of staff (we eliminated our overnight shift) and energy systems, as well as a series of LED lighting upgrades.
 We converted all of our exhibit halls to LED and are currently working in the lobbies and meeting rooms to upgrade as well.
-This project is expected to reduce the energy needed for lighting all areas by over 72%.
+This project is expected to reduce the energy needed for lighting all areas by 40-60% when complete.
 The installation of high speed roll-up doors in our exhibition halls is reducing heating and cooling costs as well as providing better access control for our clients.
 These projects were substantially supported by local utility rebates as well as federal stimulus grants.
 The combination of retro-commissioning, LED lighting and moving all staff to day hours created an energy reduction from 181,368,655 kBTUs in 2009 to 123.699,940 kBTUs in 2012.
 These energy reductions have all happened during a time of increased activity in the building with more events and a 3% increase in attendance, which generates more energy usage.